 The Bedillions made their residence in Washington County, PA, north of the village of Lone Pine in South Franklin and Amwell Townships, where she was a member of the Methodist Episcopal Church.

-Suffering from influenza and bronchial pneumonia, he died at the age of 64 on Jan.
+Suffering from influenza and bronchial pneumonia, he succumbed to the spectre of death in the Martins' home at the age of 64 on Jan.
 20, 1921.
-He was laid to rest beside Catherine.
-His married daughter Lucy Martin was the informant for his official death certificate.
+Funeral services were held there, with daughter Lucy serving as the informant for his official Pennsylvania certificate of death.

 ~ Legacy ~